Themes are elusive. There’s no guaranteed 10 Step Method to discovering your creative theme.

 But it's not mission impossible!
 I’m going to share 4 powerful techniques to help you find the theme of your work regardless of medium.

-These techniques can help you find not just the theme of your current piece, but eventually understand the theme that ties together your entire body of work.
+These techniques can help you find not just the theme of your current piece, but understand the theme that ties together your entire body of work.

 In the previous post on Themes we looked at why understanding the theme of your creative work can be the impetus for making work that resonates with your audience and differentiates you as an artist.